New American University model: Criticism

-The model, though has been criticized for decreasing the value of education, moving many in-person classes to online, and decrease the value of academic positions such as tenure, as tenured professors are often less favored than adjunct and part-time instructors.
+The model, though, has been criticized for decreasing the value of education, moving many in-person classes to online, and decreasing the value of academic positions such as tenure, as tenured professors are often less favored than adjunct and part-time instructors.
 Inside Higher Ed also criticized that the initiative increases the commercialization and corporatization of education, claiming that "Arizona State is indistinguishable from Amazon."